 Kylie is the founder of CreativeRush, a platform for people to learn across all mediums and channel the results into their own work.
 She has produced wildly popular knowledge sharing events, including Ist TUE Talks, which set the bar for local, independent artistic programming.
 Her ability to connect people across practices and mediums is evident in much of the collaborative work now taking place in Wichita.

-Kylie founded Down to the Wire a 24 HR Film Race, Wichita’s largest community filmmaking event, in partnership with the Tallgrass Film Association.
+Kylie founded Down to the Wire a 24 HR Film Race, Wichita’s largest community filmmaking event.
 In 2017, the program attracted 370 filmmakers, an audience of more than 1000 people attended the film showcase, and The New York Film Critics Series® also screens the winning films.
-Kylie is an advisory board member of Fisch Haus and speaks about entrepreneurship, storytelling, and guerrilla filmmaking in high schools and universities.
+Kylie is a board member of Fisch Haus and speaks about entrepreneurship, storytelling, and guerrilla filmmaking in high schools and universities.

 Louis Goseland is a community organizer and strategist.
 Currently, he is based in Bloomington, IL where he is a volunteer organizer for Black Lives Matter Bloomington-Normal.